Barrhill railway station: Services

-Pre-COVID

-On Monday to Saturday, there is a regular two-hourly service to both Kilmarnock and Stranraer with a total of eight trains per day in each direction (with a four-hour gap in between trains in the Stranraer direction in the evening), two trains extend beyond Kilmarnock to Glasgow Central and four run the other way.

-On Sundays, there are five trains per day each way Stranraer and Ayr.

-December 2021

-Mon-Sat: There are 4 trains per day to both Kilmarnock and Stranraer, running approximately every 4 hours.
-One train extends to Glasgow Central and two run the other way.
-Sunday service remains the same.
+7 days a week, There is 5 trains per day to Stranraer and 5 trains per day to Ayr which run to an irregular 2 to 4 hour frequency (2 of which extend to Kilmarnock with 1 extending onwards to Glasgow).
+The Sunday service is broadly the same except all trains terminate at Ayr heading northbound and are every 2 hours instead.

 Signalling

 The small signal box that houses the lever frame operating the loop was installed in 1935 after its predecessor was destroyed by fire - it was originally situated further down the line at Portpatrick but dismantled and moved to Barrhill after becoming redundant at its original location.
 The box only houses the frame however - the tablet instruments and block bells are in the main station building, which allows one railman to act as both stationmaster and signaller.